Skip to main content

 Maritime

-For next steps, the Port will collaborate with the U.S. Maritime Administration, an agency within the DOT, to finalize the grant agreement ahead of starting the planning, design, and environmental review process for TAMT Redevelopment Phase II.
+The Port is collaborating with the U.S. Maritime Administration, an agency within the DOT, to finalize the grant agreement ahead of starting the planning, design, and environmental review process for TAMT Redevelopment Phase II.
 The timeline for construction is to be determined and is dependent on future funding.

 Tenth Avenue Marine Terminal Redevelopment Project Timeline